 Fr.
 Paddy shared part of this reflection for the first Masses of the New Year.

-God of all time, help us enter the New Year quietly, thoughtful of who we are to ourselves and to others, mindful that our steps make an impact and our words carry power.
+God of all time, help us enter the New Year quietly,

-May we walk gently.
 May we speak only after we have listened well.

 May we regard the world with tenderness.
-May we honor rather than destroy.

-May we welcome your lavish love.
 In this new year, may the grace and peace of Christ bless us now and in the days ahead.

 With the help of God, in 2022 we will deepen our faith in God, and come closer together as a community of faith.